Tutorial

 Example block output

 For more information on jump simulations, see JumpProcesses.jl's documentation.
+A guide to choosing simulation algorithm can be found here.

 SDE simulations